johnjoel061/johnjoel061/README.md

 - 👋 Hi, I’m @johnjoel061
-- 👀 I’m interested in web development
+- 👀 I’m interested in Web and BlockChain Development
 - 🌱 I’m currently learning React
-- 💞️ I’m 1st year Computer Science Student
+- 💞️ I’m a Computer Science Student
 - 💛 I love programming and I'm so passionate to build software that solve people problems.

 <!---